goblint/analyzer/docs/developer-guide/warning.md

 The categories are given as dot delimited strings.
 For the possible values, see the tree of categories at the top of the page - the strings in parentheses are used in spec files.

-Currently this spec file parsing doesn't support adding values of other types the string message at the end.
-It probably doesn't even make sense in the spec file as there's no way to pass runtime information into the warnings but a possible extension would be to also parse parameters such as `behavior.undefined.array_out_of_bounds(idx=3,len=2)`.